 - Black Mesa adds a rather cool-looking boot sequence for your HEV suit, as seen in this video.

 - Half-Life starts off with one, right after the Scenic-Tour Level leads Gordon to the anti-mass spectrometer.

 - Halo 2: The final battle takes place as Tartarus activates Installation 05.
 While the Arbiter and Sgt.
 Johnson try to take him down, 343 Guilty Spark keeps announcing various power-up phases completing in preparation to fire.

 - Halo 3: When Truth activates the Ark, the Control Room terminal begins to rise and change, and the holographic Halo rings down the corridor begin to light up one by one.

-- Kirby: Planet Robobot: The first time Kirby took an Invader Armor, we're treated to a sequence where Kirby is reconfiguring the armor with a mechanical-styled footage, changing the mech in the process to be more operable for Kirby: the titular Robobot Armor.
+- Kirby: Planet Robobot: The first time Kirby commandeers a set of Invader Armor, we're treated to a sequence where Kirby is reconfiguring the armor with a mechanical-styled footage, changing the mech in the process to be more operable for Kirby: the titular Robobot Armor.
 The sequence ends with an explosion in the background.

 - Overwatch: Bastion has a short one in its short when Ganymede inadvertently wakes it up.
 Its systems begin powering up, then its external scanners light up, and it finally pulls itself from the moss and dirt that has been accumulating for years and years.